yrammos/SublimeLog/README.md

 ### Limitations

-Due to technical limitations beyond my control, the plug in does not capture "system" messages output to the console by Sublime Text itself.
+~~Due to technical limitations beyond my control, the plug in does not capture "system" messages output to the console by Sublime Text itself.
 Among them are, for example, `Reloading plugin...` messages.
 This should be inconsequential for most users of `SublimeLog` but Your Mileage May Vary.
-See [this thread](http://www.sublimetext.com/forum/viewtopic.php?f=5&t=7655) if you are interested in further details.
+See [this thread](http://www.sublimetext.com/forum/viewtopic.php?f=5&t=7655) if you are interested in further details.~~

+**Good news:** This limitation appears to have been lifted in the latest betas of SublimeText 3.

 ### Serving suggestion